Royal Caribbean food: Review and guide

 First-time cruisers often imagine a large buffet when they think of eating on a cruise, and the Windjammer is the closest thing to that concept.

-The Windjammer Cafe is a buffet restaurant that is included in your cruise fare and serves meals for breakfast, lunch, and dinner.
+The Windjammer is a buffet restaurant that is included in your cruise fare and serves meals for breakfast, lunch, and dinner.
 Windjammer locations are not open all the time but have long enough hours to cover nearly all the times guests would like something to eat.

 The buffet has lots of seating and more food variety than anywhere else on the ship.
 You will find burgers, soups, sandwiches, ethnic dishes, salads, pastas, desserts, and much more every day.